YunoHost/doc/install_on_virtualbox.md

 <div class="alert alert-warning" markdown="1">
 N.B. : Installing YunoHost in a VirtualBox is usually intended for testing.
-To run an actual server on the long-term, you usually need a dedicated physical machine (old computer, ARM board, ...) or a VPS online.
+To run an actual server on the long-term, you usually need a dedicated physical machine (old computer, ARM board...) or a VPS online.
 </div>

 ---